01 · Architecture

 Honest measurement

 Loss counters credit late arrivals back.
 When a packet shows up after we briefly counted it lost, the counter decrements.
-Sounds obvious, but most relays don't do this — and the result is loss numbers that inflate over a session and lose any operational meaning.
-Hover's /api/network tells you what's actually happening on the link.
+Sounds obvious, but most relays don't do this; the result is loss numbers that inflate over a session and lose any operational meaning.
+Hover surfaces the real numbers live, in the Hover Relay app's link readout, in hover logs, and in the dashboard, rather than letting them drift.

 Plain version.
 Cellular is messy; Hover is designed around that.
 The tradeoff is roughly 75 ms of recovery latency for an order of magnitude less retransmit chatter.